Skip to content

 10 Best Things to Do When in Rome

 Once a stadium for athletes, the Piazza Navona is the most famous square in the centre of Rome.
 Spend the day exploring the public open space full of street performers, artists and numerous cafés.
-Underneath the Piazza Navona is the Stadium of Domitian and you can pay to go down and discover the once thrilling stadium.
-The Museo di Roma is also located in the square and is home to countless pieces of ancient art.
+Underneath the Piazza Navona is the Domitian Stadium, and you can pay to go down and discover the once-thrilling stadium.
+The Museo di Roma is also in the square and home to countless ancient art pieces.

-If you are in Rome during Christmas you have to take the time to go to the Piazza Navona as it transforms into a beautiful Christmas market for the month of December.
+If you are in Rome during Christmas, you must take the time to go to the Piazza Navona as it transforms into a beautiful Christmas market for December.
 Feel the magic of Christmas with Rome’s vintage carousel, Italian Christmas treats, decorations and musicians.

 3. Palatine Hill, Roman Forum & Circus Maximus